This Week In Consumer News: 13 Stories You Need To See

-(MENAFN- PR Newswire) A roundup of the week's most newsworthy consumer and retail industry press releases from PR Newswire, including a Pringles Everything Bagel launch and fall scents from Bath & Body Works.
+(MENAFN- PR Newswire) A roundup of the week's most newsworthy consumer and retail industry press releases from PR Newswire, including a Pumpkin Spice Frosty from Wendy's and a new home office line from Martha Stewart.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.
 Continue Reading